Severe Weather 101

 - What kinds of damage can thunderstorms cause?

 - Many hazardous weather events are associated with thunderstorms.
 Under the right conditions, rainfall from thunderstorms causes flash flooding, killing more people each year than hurricanes, tornadoes or lightning.
-Lightning is responsible for many fires around the world each year, and cause fatalities.
-Hail up to the size of softballs damages cars and windows, and kills wildlife caught out in the open.
+Lightning is responsible for many fires around the world each year, and causes fatalities.
+Hail up to the size of softballs damages cars and windows, and kills livestock caught out in the open.
 Strong (up to more than 120 mph) straight-line winds associated with thunderstorms knock down trees, power lines and mobile homes.
 Tornadoes (with winds up to about 300 mph) can destroy all but the best-built man-made structures.

 - Where are severe thunderstorms most common?